-Learn all the basics of how to ride a horse step by step with this beginner’s guide and make sure you’re working with a qualified instructor when you start riding to keep you safe and on the right track.
+Learn all the basics of how to ride a horse step by step with this beginner’s guide and make sure when you do practice that you’re taking lessons with a qualified instructor.
+This guide will get you far ahead of the game, but safety with horses is number one after all you will be working with a 1,000-pound animal and you want to make sure your horse riding journey starts on the right track.

-It may feel like you will never get better but you will if you keep at it and the horses will thank you as you start riding better.
+It may feel like you will never get better but don’t despair you will improve if you keep at it and the horses will thank you as you start riding better.

 When you ride horses you do more than just ride.
 You need to get the horse ready to ride and then care for the horse after your ride.

 However today we are just going to cover the technical aspects of riding.

 |Arena, School||An area where horses are ridden which is often enclosed.|